Signs of Mold Growth on Basement Walls

 • Mold on basement walls often appears as irregular patches, stains, or textured growth

-• Musty odors are an early indicator of hidden mold
+• Musty odors can be an early indicator of hidden mold or ongoing basement moisture

 • Mold commonly forms near floor joints, corners, and behind stored items

-• Recurring mold usually means moisture is still active
+• Recurring mold usually means the wall, air, or nearby materials are still staying damp

 • Efflorescence and dirt can be mistaken for mold but behave differently